ApostolosTsimogiannis/DS.2/Manual/README.md

 The design started in December 2023 and settled to a 570 size and was completed in 2024.
 It has flown very well and has proven reliable and robust in moderate 3D flight, including a few crashes!
 A few parts underwent small modifications and this is the final version (v2.1) of the helicopter.

-Since each build will be unique, each builder must treat this as a semi-prototype helicopter.
+Since each build will be unique, _each builder must treat this as a semi-prototype helicopter_.

 Enjoy the build!